 Deutsches Haus, 420 West 116th Street, provides a center for German cultural activities on the Columbia campus.
 It sponsors lectures, film series, and informal gatherings that enrich the academic programs of the department.
-The library contains a large collection of modern German books and a selection of current German periodicals.
 Frequent events throughout the fall and spring terms offer students opportunities to practice their language skills.